StereoVGGT: A Training-Free Visual Geometry Transformer for Stereo Vision: Introduction

-VGGT has been widely adopted as a feature backbone for various 3D tasks.
-However, empirical observations in Sec. \ref{sec:exp} demonstrate that its direct application fails to yield significant improvements in stereo vision performance.
-To elucidate why VGGT fails to achieve the immediate performance gains, we further investigate its intermediate feature representations.
-Fig. \ref{motivation2}(a) presents the average Structural Similarity (SSIM) index of feature maps extracted by different architectures.
-To ensure a fair comparison, features are exclusively extracted from the DINO-based architectural components of each respective model here.
-Specifically, the high-dimensional (1024-D) feature maps are projected into a 3-dimensional space via Principal Component Analysis prior to SSIM computation.
-The reported SSIM values represent the mean performance averaged across all images within each dataset; within this context, a lower SSIM value signifies more pronounced degradation.
-The results clearly show that features produced by VGGT suffer from more severe structural degradation at the feature level compared to those from SOTA VFMs and MDE models.
-Qualitative visualization further demonstrates that VGGT tends to undergo excessive structural degradation \cite{zeiler2014visualizing} during the encoding process.
-For a more intuitive comparison, we visualize the feature representations by projecting them into a single-dimension feature map.
-As shown in Fig. \ref{motivation2}(b), features from original DINOv2 maintain clear geometric contours of the vehicle.
-In contrast, features from the DINO component of VGGT suffer from structural blurring, where the vehicle become nearly indistinguishable from the ground.
-This phenomenon stems from the original design of VGGT, which targets 3D reconstruction from multi-view inputs.
-In this context, the model tends to suppress feature details to mitigate the accumulation of errors during the reconstruction process.
-Unlike semantic-centric tasks that prioritize high-level abstraction \cite{long2026}, stereo vision relies heavily on the preservation of local structural integrity.
-Numerous studies in stereo vision \cite{igev,mocha,selective} have established that retaining or restoring spatial details is crucial for accurate stereo perception.
-Overall, we argue that the reduction in SSIM observed with VGGT reflects a severe structural degradation within the feature space.
-This phenomenon ultimately hampers the utility of VGGT as an effective backbone for stereo vision tasks.
+VGGT has been widely adopted as a feature backbone for various 3D vision tasks.
+However, empirical observations in the Experiments section demonstrate that its direct application fails to yield significant improvements in stereo vision performance.
+To understand why VGGT fails to provide immediate performance gains, we further investigate its intermediate feature representations.
+Specifically, we reshape the feature sequence extracted from the DINO encoder into spatial feature maps.
+As shown in Fig. \ref{motivation2}, features from original DINOv2 maintain clear geometric contours of the vehicle.
+In contrast, features from the DINO component of VGGT suffer from structural blurring, where the vehicle becomes nearly indistinguishable from the ground.
+For a more intuitive comparison, we evaluate the feature representations of DINOv2, DAv2, and VGGT using the Boundary F-score \citep{arbelaez2010contour} and Structural Similarity Index Measure (SSIM).
+The quantitative results are presented in Fig. \ref{motivation1}.
+Compared with DINOv2 and DAv2, VGGT exhibits consistently lower Boundary F-score and SSIM, indicating more severe structural degradation \citep{zeiler2014visualizing} within its feature representations.

-To harness the latent camera-specific knowledge embedded within VGGT while bypassing its inherent degradation, we propose StereoVGGT.
-Specifically, StereoVGGT leverages the framework and pre-trained weights of VGGT to imbue the model with an latent comprehension of camera parameters.
-To mitigate spatial structural degradation within the feature manifold of the original VGGT, we propose an entropy-based optimization strategy for fine-tuning the activation parameters of VGGT.
-Our primary contributions are summarized as follows: